Fiduciary Financial Advisor in Irving, TX

 1. Good Faith

-Fiduciaries are obligated to act in "good faith," which means they deal with their clients or beneficiaries with integrity, with genuine intention, and without any aim to mislead or infringe upon the interests of their beneficiaries.
-They must continually act with integrity and with the best interests of the clients as a priority.
+Fiduciaries are required to act in "good faith," which means they engage with their clients or beneficiaries truthfully, with genuine intention, and without any intention to deceive or infringe upon the interests of their beneficiaries.
+They must continually act with integrity and with the best interests of the clients in mind.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client, which means they must put first the beneficiary's interests over their own.
-They ought to avoid any conflicts of interest that might compromise their capacity to act exclusively in the client's best interests.
-Every conflicts of interest need to be made known to the client or beneficiary and the advisor needs to still act with the client/beneficiary's interest above their own.
+Fiduciaries owe a "duty of loyalty" to the client/beneficiary, which means they must put first the beneficiary's interests above their own.
+They ought to steer clear of any conflicts of interest that might compromise their capacity to act solely in the client's best interests.
+Any conflicts of interest need to be revealed to the client and the advisor must still act with the client/beneficiary's interest above their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to employ the standard of care, skill, and diligence that a wise person would employ in comparable circumstances.
-They must make well-informed and considered decisions when overseeing assets or making decisions on behalf of their client.
-This duty guarantees that they do their best to shield and expand the assets within their care while reducing risks.
+Fiduciaries have a "duty of care" to apply the level of care, skill, and diligence that a prudent person would use in like circumstances.
+They must make informed and considered decisions when overseeing assets or deciding on behalf of their client or beneficiary.
+This duty ensures that they do their best to protect and expand the assets under their care while mitigating risks.

 Fiduciary Financial Advisor in Irving, TX | Retirement Consultant | Small Business Financial Advisor | Wealth management near me